 You’ll find plenty more options on the E17, too.
-The switch gives you access to five different modes – High, medium and low brightness, plus a rapid strobe and an SOS Morse function.
+The switch gives you access to five different modes – High, medium, and low brightness, plus a rapid strobe and an SOS Morse function.
 The medium setting is easily bright enough for most camping tasks and will give a good balance of battery life and power, but if you need more light it’s available at the high setting.

 The UltraFire doesn’t give a lumens rating for this light; some vendors state 1,600 or 2,000.
 Those seem like overestimates, but it’s impressively bright.
 You can also use the zoom feature to choose from a wide flood, a tight high-intensity beam or anywhere in between.
 Whatever you want to shed some light on the E17 should be up to the job.

 Verdict: A lot of features – and power – in a small package.
 One of the best budget flashlights out there.
-(For the latest prices and discounts, check here).

 Features At A Glance: